-UNC ranks 32nd among the world’s top 1,000 research universities, tied with the University of Sydney, and 10th among U.S. public campuses, according to the 2017 U.S. News and World Report Best Global Universities rankings.
+UNC ranks 34th among the world’s top 1,000 research universities, tied with the University of Sydney, and 10th among U.S. public campuses, according to the 2018 U.S. News and World Report Best Global Universities rankings.

 The University of North Carolina at Chapel Hill ranks 56th worldwide, tied with the University of Minnesota, and 30th among U.S. universities, according to the Times Higher Education World University Rankings for 2017-2018.
 In the same world rankings, UNC ranks:

 - 68th in the arts and humanities (25th in the U.S.)